Optimize critical images

 To provide an accurate optimization of the content, the mobile and desktop versions of a page will be processed independently.
 This means that any mobile-specific and desktop-specific images will be optimized accordingly.

-This behavior depends on the Mobile Cache option which creates a mobile-specific version of the cache by default.
+This behavior depends on the Mobile Cache option, which creates a mobile-specific version of the cache by default.
 Therefore, the Mobile Cache option, and its mobile-specific behavior should not be deactivated.

-Asynchronous approach
+Asynchronous Approach

 The Optimize critical images option works asynchronously this way: